jhashen/block_and_stream_cipher/README.md

 You need Python 3.6 or higher.
 If you don't have it, download from [python.org](https://www.python.org/downloads/)

 #### Step 2: Download the code
-Download `block_cipher.py` from this repository and save it to any folder on your computer.
+Download `block_cipher.py` and 'streamcipher.py' from this repository and save it to any folder on your computer.

 #### Step 3: Run the code
 Open terminal/command prompt, navigate to the folder where you saved the file, and run: